Skip To Main Content

 Responsive Classroom Guiding Principles

-1. Teaching social and emotional skills is as important as teaching content
+Teaching social and emotional skills is as important as teaching content.

-2. How we teach is as important as what we teach
+How we teach is as important as we teach.

-4. How we know and believe about students informs our expectations, reactions, and attitudes
+How we know and believe about students informs our expectations, reactions, and attitudes.

-5. What we know and believe about students informs our expectations, reactions and attitudes
+What we know and believe about students informs our expectations, reactions and attitudes.

-6. Partnering with families, knowing them and valuing their contributions, is important
+Partnering with families, knowing them valuing their contributions, is important.